Maharishi1313/little_proc/README.md

 The current core provides a solid foundation.
 Planned enhancements include:

-*   **Branch Prediction:**
-    *   Implement a 2-bit saturating counter based branch predictor to improve performance by reducing pipeline flushes on taken branches.
 *   **Floating Point Unit (FPU):**
     *   Integrate an FPU to support the RISC-V 'F' (single-precision floating-point) and potentially 'D' (double-precision floating-point) standard extensions.
 This will involve adding new instructions, a floating-point register file, and dedicated execution units.
 *   **Interrupt and Exception Handling:**